EXCLUSIVE-Japan's GPIF to boost stock allocation to over 20 pct-sources

 Deliberations over GPIF portfolio weightings are expected to accelerate in late September, the people said.
 No date has been set for an announcement of any proposed changes.

-The Nikkei stock market average closed 0.48 percent higher, reversing earlier falls, following the Reuters report, while the yen declined.
+The Nikkei stock market average rose 0.4 percent after the initial Reuters report, reversing earlier losses, while the yen dropped.

-"GPIF receives a lot of attention from overseas investors as well, and it appears some players bought back in light of the news after selling earlier," said Takashi Oba, senior strategist at Okasan Securities in Tokyo.

-Global fund managers and other investors keep a close eye on GPIF, and the fund's allocation plan is considered a bellwether for other Japanese institutional investors.

 Since 2010, GPIF has been paying out more in benefits than it has received in contributions due to Japan's ageing population.

-Proponents of the changes say the fund should also invest more in stocks given signs that the world's third-largest economy is finally emerging from nearly two decades of deflation.
+Proponents say Japanese pension funds need to invest more in stocks given signs that the world's third-largest economy is finally emerging from nearly two decades of deflation.

-In addition to reviewing its investment allocations, the fund has also been overhauling its operations in an effort to become more professional in line with counterparts in Europe and North America.

-While it manages reserves of national and employee pension plans covering 67 million people, its roughly 80 employees are a fraction of the 900 staff that vet fund managers and monitor performance at the Canada Pension Plan Investment board.
+Global fund managers and other investors closely watch GPIF, and the fund's allocation plan is considered a bellwether for other Japanese institutional investors.

 It was not immediately clear how the potential model portfolio change would affect the fund's immediate purchases of Japanese stocks.